edgedb/edgedb/docs/stdlib/json.rst

         {'null'}

     This may raise an exception if the specified index is not valid for the base JSON value.
-To access an element that is potentially out of boundaries, use :eql:func:`json_get`.
+To access an index that is potentially out of bounds, use :eql:func:`json_get`.

 ----------